s6o/declas/README.md

-# declas - the declarative api server
+# declas - the declarative API server

 Describe an API with JSON and SQL, (re)start the server - thats it!